DATA 419 — NLP — Fall 2025

 Turning it in

-For this assignment, send an email with subject line "DATA 470 Homework #2 turnin," and with a zip file called "yourumwuserid_homework2.zip" as an attachment.
+For this assignment, send an email with subject line "DATA 470 Homework #2 turnin," and with your "yourumwuserid_ngram.py" file as an attachment.
 (Please replace "yourumwuserid" with your actual UMW user ID.
-For instance, "jsmith19_homework2.zip" would be an appropriate name.)
+For instance, "jsmith19_homework2.zip" would be an appropriate name.
 Please do not deviate from this naming convention in any way.
 Please do not get clever, or creative, or include capital letters, or change the file extension, or omit the underscore, or replace the underscore with a hyphen, or anything else counter to the above instructions.
 Please name your files exactly as above.
+Thanks.)

 Hints, if you need them